 Early movement of the ankle and foot is important for circulation.
 Follow the exercises below without causing too much pain.
 These exercises will help the healing process.

-Positioning the Cricket pad splint
+Fitting the Cricket pad splint

-Place cricket pad splint on the leg so that your patella (knee cap) is in the middle hole of the splint, as shown below.
-Initial exercise to do 3 times a day (with or without the splint)
+Place cricket pad splint on the leg so that your patella (kneecap) is in the middle hole of the splint, as shown below.
+Initial exercises to do 3 times a day: